 - If alimony should be ordered

-- If you are the wife, whether you would like to have a former name restored
+- If you want to have a former name restored

-You can request this injunction when you file your papers.
+This is an optional injuction you can request when you file your papers.
 The injunction prevents both you and your spouse from doing the following while the divorce case is going on:

 - You cannot hide, sell, or dispose of community property.

 - You cannot cancel or change the beneficiaries on any retirement accounts or insurance plans.

 - You cannot harass each other, the children, each other’s relatives, or family pets.